-When a complaint is received, Neighborhood Services sends a letter either to the house creating the smoke or to a larger neighborhood area if the exact location is unknown.
+When a complaint is received, Neighborhood Services can send a letter either to the house creating the smoke or to a larger neighborhood area if the exact location is unknown.
 The letter is strictly educational and outlines the following rules and guidelines for burning.
 If a call is received during business hours, a Code Compliance Inspector can go to the address (if known) and look at the situation to determine if a citation can be issued.

 - Any burning of construction material, yard waste, agricultural material, or trash is illegal.

-- Accepted fuels are limited to charcoal and clean, dry wood.
+- Accepted fuels are limited to charcoal and clean, dry, untreated wood.

 - Backyard recreational burning and “campfires” cannot be greater than three feet in diameter or two feet in height.

 - Portable outdoor fireplaces must be operated not less than 15 feet from any combustible construction or overhangs.

 - The fire must be constantly attended by an adult who can intervene in case of emergency.

 - A garden hose connected to a patent water supply, or a fire extinguisher with a minimum rating of 4-A, shall be immediately available to the user of the appliance.

 - If in the opinion of fire department personnel, the fire or its byproducts are causing a hazardous condition, they are authorized to order the extinguishment of such a fire.

 - The Poudre Fire Authority (PFA) will respond if a homeowner is experiencing significant smoke at their home or if they have a safety concern about a fire or the use of an outdoor wood burning appliance.